Logo

 Therefore, Giovanni Gentile proposed a form of what he called "absolute Immanentism" in which the divine was the present conception of reality in the totality of one's individual thinking as an evolving, growing and dynamic process.

-Many times accused of solipsism, Giovanni Gentile maintained his philosophy to be a Humanism that sensed the possibility of nothing beyond what was colligate in perception; the self's human thinking, in order to communicate as immanence is to be human like oneself, made a cohesive empathy of the self-same, without an external division, and therefore not modeled as objects to one's own thinking.
+Many times accused of solipsism, Giovanni Gentile maintained his philosophy to be a Humanism that sensed the possibility of nothing beyond what was colligate in perception; the self's human thinking, in order to communicate as immanence is to be human like oneself, made a cohesive empathy of the self-same, without an external division, and therefore not modelled as objects to one's own thinking.

 Giovanni Gentile sought to make his philosophy the basis for Fascism.

-Giovanni Gentile placed himself within the Hegelian tradition, but sought to distance himself from those views he considered erroneous.
+Giovanni Gentile placed himself within the Hegelian tradition but sought to distance himself from those views he considered erroneous.

 Giovanni Gentile criticized Hegel's dialectic, and instead proposed that everything is Spirit, with the dialectic residing in the pure act of thinking.